anaynasingh/Inventory-Management-in-Grocery-Store/README.md

 # GalaGroceries
 Performing exploratory data analysis, using machine learning models, implementing algorithm production and  reviewing algorithm performance.
-The task is to help Gala Groceries efficiently manage their stocks of items so that there is minimal loss of money and resources.
+The task was to help Gala Groceries efficiently manage their stocks of items so that there is minimal loss of money and resources.

 I completed this project during my Artificial Intelligence Virtual Experience with Cognizant.